Skip to main content

 • Tons of other functional programming functions are also available - MAX, MIN, AVG, MODE

-• We can merge this as any sort of data type, be it Int, Array, Struct, etc...
+• you can merge this as any sort of data type, be it Int, Array, Struct, etc...

 Psuedo-code: